awslabs/git-remote-s3/README.md

 ```

 The per-reference locks automatically expire after 60 seconds by default.
 This TTL is configurable via `GIT_REMOTE_S3_LOCK_TTL` environment variable
-If for some reason a lock becomes stale, `git-remote-s3` automatically replaces it during lock acquisition.
+If for some reason a reference's lock becomes stale, `git-remote-s3` automatically clears it when executing a git push.
-To manually clean up stale locks, run `git-remote-s3 doctor <s3-uri> --lock-ttl <seconds>` to inspect and optionally remove those stale locks.
+If you repeatedly run into lock acquisition failures or otherwise want to manually clean up stale locks, run `git-remote-s3 doctor <s3-uri> --lock-ttl <seconds>` to inspect and optionally remove those stale locks.

 #### Multiple branch heads
 In the (rare) case where multiple `git push` commands are simultaneously executed with one or more clients running an outdated version of `git-remote-s3` without locking proection, then it is possible that that multiple bundles will be written to S3 for the same branch head.
 All subsequent `git push` commands will fail with the following error: